monkrus/emotion_analyzer/README.md

-# emotion_analyzer is a collection of various approaches to recognize human emotions
+# Emotion_analyzer is a collection of various approaches to recognize human emotions
 `pip install google-generativeai pillow opencv-python time`

 **Analyze the emotions of the person based on the image or video** **(image and video analyzer).**

+1. Upload image or video to colab

 **Analyze the emotions of the person in live webcam session.**
 **(webcam analyzer)**